Skip to content

 • Engineers who prefer explicit boundaries over platform promises

-• Builders who want facts they can inspect, compose, and explain later
+• Builders who want evidence they can inspect and explain later

 If you want a plug-and-play access control system, SimpleStates is not that.